tchaudhry91/ts2019-challenges/tools/vagrant/README.md

 mkdir /tmp/laptop && cd /tmp/laptop
 vagrant init laptop
 ```

-update new Vagrantfile with:
-`config.vm.network "private_network", ip: "192.168.33.11"`

-NOTE: **192.168.33.11** IP should not conflict with local network.
-Change it if necessary

 k8s NodePorts will be avalable on this IP from host system